eduardoclasheiro/android_kernel_samsung_kylevexx/README.md

 This is a direct and experimental PORT

-NOT WORKING : CAMERA (preview working), GOVERNORS (INTERACTIVE is working ;-) )
+NOT WORKING : CAMERA video recording (preview working), GOVERNORS (INTERACTIVE is working ;-) ) TODO : fix boot without SMP

 ONLY CM-11.0 branch

- This port Fix GPU/ION drivers in device (expect Better gpu and memory performance).
+ This port Fix GPU/ION drivers in device (Better GPU and MEMORY performance).

 That was the only way i(@eduardoclasheiro) found to fix random reboots on some apps in CM-11.0 .